covidestim/covidestim-sources/README.md

-NYTimes, the Covid Tracking Project, and the NYC DPH), a `makefile` to extract from these repositories a comprehensive history of all versions of the datasets of interest, and to clean the most current versions of this data for use with `covidcast`, and an analysis script to analyze and visualize revisioning present in some of these data sources.
+NYTimes, the Covid Tracking Project, and the NYC DPH), a `makefile` to extract from these repositories a comprehensive history of all versions of the datasets of interest, and to clean the most current versions of this data for use with `covidestim`, and an analysis script to analyze and visualize revisioning present in some of these data sources.
 Currently, these scripts include full or partial support for the following data sources, but others may be added: